mattghub1/kagglejanestreet/solution.md

 Inference speed was critically important, so I spent a significant amount of time optimizing my code, particularly data processing and calculation of rolling features.

 For my final submission, it takes 0.06 seconds to run one inference step (`time_id`), 0.02 of which are spent on data processing.
-Updating models weights once per `date_id` takes 3.6 seconds.
+Updating model weights once per `date_id` takes 3.6 seconds.

 I used PyTorch, but since TensorFlow is said to be faster, I tried switching to it.
-However, after a few days of experimenting, I coudn't achieve better performance, so I decided to stick with PyTorch.
+However, after a few days of experimenting, I couldn't achieve better performance, so I decided to stick with PyTorch.

 ### 5.2 Technical stack